Claymaver/The-Great-Clock/README.md

 # The Great Clock

 The **Great Clock Bot** is a Discord bot designed for XP leveling, role management, creating and sending custom embed messages across multiple servers, and global moderation tools (ban/kick).
-Its features include tracking user activity, assigning roles based on levels, importing user data, creating embeds, and global ban management.

 ---